Welcome to the Kyrene Family ELA Resource Page

 - CKLA Detailed program guide

 myPerspectives is the primary core curricular resource for grades 6-8.
 Like our K-5 curriculum, 6-8 students read and discuss texts around a central topic that build student knowledge throughout the course of the year.
 All texts within a unit are related and link back to the overarching essential question.
 Students spend 6-8 weeks reading a collection of texts, as well as an anchor novel that fosters critical thinking about the unit theme(s).
-Each unit culminates with a perfomance task that requires application of skills and knowledge from reading, writing, language, speaking, and listening.
+Each unit culminates with a performance task that requires application of skills and knowledge from reading, writing, language, speaking, and listening.

 How to help your student at home